BroadbandForum/usp-test/1-messages-and-path-names.md

     a.
 The first CreateObjectResult is an element of type OperationSuccess.
 The OperationSuccess elements contains no parameter errors and 3 elements in the unique key map: Alias, Recipient, and ID.
 Alternatively, the OperationSuccess contains 2 elements in the unique key map if the Alias parameter is not supported: Recipient, and ID.

     b.
 The second CreateObjectResult is an element of type OperationFailure.
-The OperationFailure element contains an err_code of "7017", "Object could not be created".
+The OperationFailure element contains an err_code of "7010" ("Unsupported parameter"), "7017" ("Object could not be created"), or "7026" ("Invalid path").

 3. The EUT creates the first Subcription object, and does not create the second Subscription object.